This is a simple mulled wine recipe that you can make on a cold day or for a winter holiday. Easy to make, delicious to share and drink.

 - 2 tbsp honey

-Combine all ingredients in a slow cooker and stir well.
+- Combine all ingredients in a covered slow cooker and stir well.
 Simmer, do not boil, for 15 minutes to 2 hours.

-Strain or ladel mulled wine into mugs and serve warm with a garnish of orange slice, cinnamon stick and star anise.
+- Strain or ladle mulled wine into mugs and serve warm with a garnish of orange slice, cinnamon stick and star anise.

 This mulled wine will warm you inside and out and the aroma will put you in the mood for fall.